jeongsoopang/jeongsoopang.github.io/_posts/2025-08-06-Remote-Feeling-Mimicking-Chair.md

 ## Mechanical Design and Kinematics

-The mechanical platform is **triangular and symmetric**, with actuators mounted at **0°, 120°, and 240°**.
+The mechanical platform is triangular and symmetric, with actuators mounted at 0°, 120°, and 240.
-This balances torque loads, reduces coupling, and simplifies equations (3 actuators instead of a full 6-DOF Stewart), while retaining realistic **2-DOF tilt**.
+This balances torque loads, reduces coupling, and simplifies equations (3 actuators instead of a full 6-DOF Stewart), while retaining realistic 2-DOF tilt.

 ### Key Structural Highlights